shrawankick/yodha-arc/README.md

 * **Checklist & logging** – Users can tick off hydration, sleep, warm‑up
   and pump, record their RPE and mood, and enter starting weights per exercise.
 Data can be exported as CSV for analysis.
+* **Hamburger menu** – Settings and language selection are tucked away to preserve the app’s branding.
 * **Offline support** – A service worker caches static assets so the app functions offline once installed.
 It can be installed to a device home screen like a native app.